TomPace101/nanopore_diffusion/notes.md

+__TODO__ scripts or models to generate the spatial_D output file also, move it to a more appropriate location

 _TODO_ add number of dimensions to geometry defnition file, and from there to mesh metadata

 _TODO_ switch to ruamel.yaml, and update the wiki